Ai Accountant

 • Staffing math isn't linear.
 Doubling clients requires quadrupling accountants when you account for workload mix correctly.
 The 3→6 intuition is wrong.
 The reality is 3→12.

 • Advisory work is the margin killer.
 It takes 2× longer per client and is harder to standardize.
-As advisory share grows, staffing requirements grow disproportionately faster.
+As the advisory share grows, staffing needs grow disproportionately faster.

 What the Largest Firms Are Actually Doing

-Even the world's largest accounting networks are rethinking the headcount-equals-growth equation and replacing it with a productivity-equals-growth one.
+Even the world's largest accounting networks are rethinking the headcount equals growth equation.
+They're replacing it with a productivity equals growth one.

 EY CEO Janet Truncale, speaking at the Milken Institute Global Conference, said: "I like to think we can double in size with the workforce we have today, when we have those professionals operating at the top of their license and doing more interesting work."